lancenacabuan/Shaliah/README.md

 One."*[\[16\]](https://en.wikipedia.org/wiki/Trinitarianism_in_the_Church_Fathers#:~:text=Some%20Trinitarians%20say%20the%20doctrine,Trinitarian%2C%20partially%20Trinitarian%27.%5B%208).
 And as the Apostle Paul wrote of Christ: *"In him are hidden all the treasures of wisdom and knowledge"* (Col 2:3).
-May our continued study and reflection on Jesus Christ---whether through the lens of Triune mystery or Unitarian clarity---lead us to a greater reverence for God, a more faithful reading of His Word, and a more Christ-like life of love.
+May our continued study and reflection on Jesus Christ–-whether through the lens of Triune mystery or Unitarian clarity–-lead us to a greater reverence for God, a more faithful reading of His Word, and a more Christ-like life of love.

 ## References